AaronOwensSE/shiftER/documentation/architecture-specification.md

 ## Diagrams

 *Code* is the DNA of any project.
 Architecture diagrams should guide and encourage coding and enable communication with stakeholders.
 Diagrams should not become a sinkhole for misallocated work, nor should they be relied upon as infallible descriptions of the system.
-Just as dedicated efforts to produce quality code inevitably result in bugs, dedicated efforts to perfectly align diagram documentation with the final function of a project is inevitably error-prone.
 With that precaution in mind, these are the diagrams I find to be of high value in visualizing this project from the outset.

 ### System